hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 ### Extend of liveness in technical artifacts
 > What parts of the system implements the liveness?
 (Execution environment, library, tool...)

-The liveness is implemented in the Coral C++ library (it is the runtime environment of the application) and in the Coral Standalone GUI (i.e. the node inspector that allows chaning object properties at runtime).
+The liveness is implemented in the Coral C++ library (it is the runtime environment of the application) and in the Coral Standalone GUI (i.e. the node inspector that allows changing object properties at runtime).

 ### Implementations of single activities
 > Description of the implementation of live activities.
 Each implementation pattern should be described through its concrete incarnation in the system (including detailed and specific code or code references) and as an abstract concept.